Up to half of what we send to landfill is biodegradable. Organic material. You know, natural stuff that isn’t made in a factory.

 Why Waste is offering a simple, effective, and affordable solution.
 Why Waste Worms is a service which seeks to install a network of fully functioning worm farms throughout Aotearoa.
 Supported by future-thinking individuals and ethical business leaders, this decentralised network of soil makers has the potential to link up every city and town.

 We propose to close the loop and provide a service where people can be part of the solution NOW.

-For $25 a month, Why Waste will supply a fully functioning worm farm to your home and service it regularly.
+For $25 a month, Why Waste will supply a fully functioning worm farm and service it regularly.
 This product-as-a-service model is consistent with the circular economy approach, where ‘access’ is more important than ‘ownership’ and the life cycle of a product is the responsibility of the producer, not the consumer …let that one sink in… Quality over quantity, and product stewardship is the answer to so many problems surrounding plastics and the proliferation of throwaway consumer goods.

-Anyway, worm farming not only diverts a households’ food scraps from landfill but converts it into the best fertiliser there is – for you to use at home or to donate to our local community garden partners.
+Worm farming not only diverts waste from landfill, but converts it into the best fertiliser there is – for you to use or to donate to our local community garden partners.